-- organization and offering (in an amount up to the greater of either \$500,000 or 0.5% of the aggregate amount of capital committed to us by investors as of the end of the most recently completed calendar quarter, provided that, the amount of initial organizational and offering expenses in excess of \$500,000 or 0.5% of the aggregate amount of capital committed to us by investors as of the end of the most recently completed calendar quarter, as applicable, will be paid by GSVGC); - our pro-rata portion of fees and expenses related to a Spin-Off transaction; - calculating our net asset value (including the cost and expenses of any independent valuation firm); - fees and expenses payable to third parties, including agents, consultants or other advisers, in connection with monitoring financial and legal affairs for us and in providing administrative services, monitoring our investments and performing due diligence on our prospective portfolio companies or otherwise relating to, or associated with, evaluating and making investments; - interest payable on debt, if any, incurred to finance our investments; - sales and purchases of our common stock and other securities; - investment advisory and management fees; - administration fees, if any, payable under the Administration Agreement; - transfer agent and custodial fees; - federal and state registration fees; - all costs of registration and listing our securities on any securities exchange; - U.S. federal, state and local taxes; - independent directors' fees and expenses; - costs of preparing and filing reports or other documents required by the SEC, the Financial Industry Regulatory Authority or other regulators; - costs of any reports, proxy statements or other notices to stockholders, including printing costs; - our allocable portion of any fidelity bond, directors' and officers' errors and omissions liability insurance, and any other insurance premiums; - direct costs and expenses of administration, including printing, mailing, long distance telephone, copying, secretarial and other staff, independent auditors and outside legal costs; - and all other expenses incurred by us, our Administrator or GSVGC in connection with administering our business, including payments under the Administration Agreement based on our allocable portion of our Administrator's overhead in performing its obligations under the Administration Agreement, including rent and the allocable portion of the cost of our Chief Compliance Officer and Chief Financial Officer and their respective staffs.
+- organization and offering (in an amount up to \$500,000, provided that, the amount of initial organizational and offering expenses in excess of \$500,000 will be paid by GSVGC); - calculating our net asset value (including the cost and expenses of any independent valuation firm); - fees and expenses payable to third parties, including agents, consultants or other advisers, in connection with monitoring financial and legal affairs for us and in providing administrative services, monitoring our investments and performing due diligence on our prospective portfolio companies or otherwise relating to, or associated with, evaluating and making investments; - interest payable on debt, if any, incurred to finance our investments; - sales and purchases of our common stock and other securities; - investment advisory and management fees; - administration fees, if any, payable under the Administration Agreement; - transfer agent and custodial fees; - federal and state registration fees; - all costs of registration and listing our securities on any securities exchange; - U.S. federal, state and local taxes; - independent directors' fees and expenses; - costs of preparing and filing reports or other documents required by the SEC, the Financial Industry Regulatory Authority or other regulators; - costs of any reports, proxy statements or other notices to stockholders, including printing costs; - our allocable portion of any fidelity bond, directors' and officers' errors and omissions liability insurance, and any other insurance premiums; - direct costs and expenses of administration, including printing, mailing, long distance telephone, copying, secretarial and other staff, independent auditors and outside legal costs; - and all other expenses incurred by us, our Administrator or GSVGC in connection with administering our business, including payments under the Administration Agreement based on our allocable portion of our Administrator's overhead in performing its obligations under the Administration Agreement, including rent and the allocable portion of the cost of our Chief Compliance Officer and Chief Financial Officer and their respective staffs.